erusev/parsedown/README.md

 **Is it compliant with CommonMark?**

-It passes most of the CommonMark tests.
+It passes most of the tests.
 As CommonMark matures, compliance should improve.

 **Who uses it?**